Interactive work on the compute nodes

 Note that the prompt has changed to show that one is on an interactive node.

-Indeed, all you need is the UPPMAX/NSC project name, as well as time for HPC2N/LUNARC/PDC, and also partition for PDC.
+Indeed, all you need at most of the centers, for command line interactivity, is the project name, as well as time - and also partition for PDC.

-However, this simplest way may have some defaults settings that do not fit you.
+However, this simplest way may have some default settings that do not fit you.

 • session duration is too short